EN

 Swiss Machining for Medical Application

-At Falcon, we hold various certifications such as ISO 9001, ISO13485, and FDA, and have strict PPAP compliance.
+At Falcon, a professional Swiss machining company, we hold various certifications such as ISO 9001, ISO13485, and FDA, and have strict PPAP compliance.
 We specialize in developing precision CNC machining components and precision equipment parts for the medical industry.
-Falcon always adheres to the most rigorous quality testing processes to ensure that we provide our medical customers with high-heat resistance and corrosion-resistant custom swiss screw machining parts.
+Falcon always adheres to the most rigorous quality testing processes to ensure that we provide our medical customers with high-heat resistance and corrosion-resistant custom Swiss screw machining parts.

 Commonly Swiss machined medical parts include: